gfmg/GAM_Cod-2021/README.md

 This repository contains the R code used for the implementation and figure development described in the manuscript:

-> Gonzalez, G.M., Wiff R., Marshall C.T. and Cornulier T."Estimating spatio-temporal distribution of fish and gear selectivity functions from pooled scientific survey and commercial fishing data"
+> "Estimating spatio-temporal distribution of fish and gear selectivity functions from pooled scientific survey and commercial fishing data"